Brookesloci/Symbiodinium_IE_evolution/README.md

 #### ILE data for species

-Files ccontaining initially identified ILEs and ILE candidates from intergenic regions for each species are contained within a corresponding tar ball.
+Files ccontaining initially identified ILEs, ILE candidates from intergenic regions, and ILE consensus sequences for each species are contained within a corresponding tar ball.
 For example, Symbiodinium A data is contained within `ILEs/symA.tar.gz`.